2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 **!?Note!?**

-Warning: Payment button should only be used for tips and donations
+Warning: The Payment button should only be used for tips and donations

-Using the payment button for e-commerce integrations is not recommended since order relevant information can be modified by the user.
+Using the payment button for e-commerce integrations is not recommended since the user can modify order-relevant information.
 For e-commerce, you should use our Greenfield API.
-If this store processes commercial transactions, we advise you to create a separate store before using the payment button.
+If this store processes commercial transactions, we recommend creating a separate store before using the payment button.

 #### Customize Pay button Text